nczmoo/dcs100/readme.md

     double up on the reels to lower the chance of a portal replace menu buttons with signs
-    show when the next chest will pop up
+    show when the next chest will pop up change background briefly to red when you get hit give the player a mulligan when they die the first time and let them keep their gold (but make sure they know its only that time) change death text